chyovev/ypetrov/README.md

 Error log files have a maximum file size of 10MB.
 Once this size is reached, a new log file gets created in the same folder having a consecutive number as a suffix preceding the extension: `errors.log`, `errors1.log`, `errors2.log`, etc.

 ### 301 redirects
-Previosly the website has used exclusively URLs written in the Cyrillic script.
+Previosly the website has used exclusively URLs written in Cyrillic script.
 This is no longer the case (*copy-pasted URLs with cyrillic characters in them are not the prettiest of sights*), so `301 redirects` must be set up for the sake of search engine rankings, but also for the end users’ benefit.

+Initially only requests starting with a cyrillic letter were routed via the root `.htaccess` to the redirector which was not that flexible.
+Instead, `Redirector` got turned into a class of its own which gets loaded **before the current request gets processed**.
+This allows for **almost** all sorts of redirects.

-Requests starting with a cyrillic letter are routed via the root `.htaccess` to the redirector which has already loaded up an array with all old addresses and their respective relocations.
-If the requested URL is present in this array, a 301 redirect to the new address is issued; otherwise error page 404 gets shown.
+When called, the Redirector loads up an array with all old addresses and their respective relocations.
+If the requested URL is present in this array, a 301 redirect to the new address is issued; otherwise the request continues being processed the usual way.

 ### Captcha
 [mobiCMS Captcha](https://github.com/mobicms/captcha) is used as a simple spam prevention tool.
 A captcha code gets generated on page load or mouse click which then gets stored in a session variable.
 Its validity is verified in the `prePersist` method of both `Comment-` and `ContactMessageSubscriber`-s.